What is the Difference Between Hemp Oil and CBD Oil?

 Put simply: the difference between hemp oil vs CBD oil is worth knowing if you are serious about CBD.
 Wherever you purchase CBD online, make sure you choose a trustworthy brand like Cornbread Hemp.
 All of our products go to a third party for un-biased lab testing.
 The test results display the full cannabinoid profile for each of our small-batch hemp extracts, as well as safety screening for quality assurance.
 And, to avoid confusion, we never use hemp seed oil, broad spectrum hemp extracts, or CBD isolate to produce any Cornbread Hemp CBD product.

 We take our job very seriously at Cornbread Hemp.
 We believe in the benefits of hemp, and strive to make the best Kentucky-grown organic hemp products available to everyone.
 As a CBD consumer, we encourage you to research your CBD products before you buy.
-Finally, if you have any concerns about starting CBD in your routine, speak with your healthcare professional before starting to use CBD oil hemp products.
+Finally, if you have any concerns about starting CBD in your routine, speak with your healthcare professional before starting to use CBD oil hemp products for your health benefits.

 CBD Oil and Hemp Oil FAQ's